-In most cases you can check a person in, and it'll automatically connect to a printer.
-If needed, access the Settings from the gear on the bottom right of a Manned or Roster Station.
+In most cases, you can check a person in, and it'll automatically connect to a printer.
+If needed, access the Printer Settings from the gear on the bottom right.

 Turn the printer on first, let it connect to the WiFi for about 30 seconds, then turn on and connect the devices.